 - Applicants must hold a doctoral degree in a discipline which can be brought to bear on the intractable disease, brain cancer.

-- At the time of application, applicants have received their first faculty appointment no earlier than March 1, 2013 at a tax-exempt academic, research, or medical institution within the United States or an equivalent institution in Canada.
+- Applicants must have received their first independent faculty appointment no earlier than March 1, 2013 at a tax-exempt academic, research, or medical institution within the United States or an equivalent institution in Canada.

 - If the institution grants tenure, the qualifying appointment must be on the tenure track.

 - Research proposal submitted for funding must be a primary focus of applicant.